 So when lighting your candle for the very first time, you want to ensure it’s burning for at least 2 hours for a smaller candle or 4 for a large multi-wick candle.
 The entire top layer of the candle should be liquid for this first burn – all the way to the edge of the vessel.
 This means every time you burn it after that, the entire top layer will continue to go liquid and you’ll get the longest-lasting candle possible.

 You may find that for the first hour or so, you won’t get that much scent from the candle, This is pretty normal – you’ll be able to get a better scent throw with subsequent burns after this.

 After this first burn but before you light it again, ensure the wick is trimmed and any larger blooms in the wick are completely removed and only extinguish the flame (with the candle snuffer) once the entire top layer of wax is liquid again.
 Don’t let your candle burn for more than 4 hours at a time either.
 This makes the wax too hot and you’ll lessen the throw of the scent.
 If you want to burn your wick throughout the day, for instance, burn it for 3-4 hour intervals then put it out, allow the wax to harden again for a couple of hours and then relight it (trimming the wick and removing any wick bloom if necessary).

 Once you put the candle out (use either the wick dipper or the candle snuffer to do this), make sure the wick is straight (I use the dipper to just lift it up) so that it doesn’t dry with the wick crooked or leaning into the pool of wax.
 This means it’s ready to be trimmed the next time you use it.
 Only trim the wick when the candle wax is hardened again.

 Storing your candles

-If any condensation has settled on the top of your candle, then remove this first with a paper towel or a soft cloth (being careful not to disturb the wick) and remove it before burning it.
+If any condensation has settled on the top of your candle or oil droplets appear, then remove these first before burning it by blotting with a paper towel, cotton wool pad or a soft cloth (being careful not to disturb the wick).

 The last light